KolbyLalonde/SENG-438/A4/Report.md

 # Explain the use of assertions and checkpoints

+### Kolby's tests 1 and 2

+For my tests I used a combination of assertion statements and verification checkpoints to track if the value where being recorded as intended.
+For test #1 I included this for the search bar text feild to verify "Basketball" was searched.
+I also included assert statements to verify that the values for the price range text box of low and high were 5 and 40 as expected.
+For the login test #2 I verified a login test with a valid user.
+I included assertions for the email and password text box as well as varify checkpoints to be sure they were valid as intended.

+### Sadman's tests ? and ?

+### Nolan's tests ? and ?

+### Siddharth's tests ? and ?

 # how did you test each functionaity with different test data

+### Kolby's tests 1 and 2

+For my test #1 I did not test the search with different data as it would be impossible to test for all possible search options.
+This is why I decided to only test for a singular iteam "Basketball".
+In the filter bar I tested more than one brand search option by selecting both splading and wilson brand.
+For the price search bar I tried only one valid price range as trying to cover all valid price ranges would be unreasonable.
+In my test #2 login I didn't test for different data sets as I didn't think it would be effective to make numerous Amazon account.
+This is why only one account was created for testing purposes of the valid user login functionality.

 # Discuss advantages and disadvantages of Selenium vs. Sikulix